Hire in Israel

 - Experience premium

 - Disability benefit

 - Public transportation or car allowance

-Every resident in Israel must be part of one of the country’s 4 official health organisations – Clalit, Leumit, Maccabi, or Meuhedet.
-The local healthcare insurance system in Israel is known as “Kupot Cholim“ and provides all Israeli residents with free access to basic medical care.
-The local healthcare system is funded via contributions deducted from salaries.
-The contributions collected are then split between the four health funds.
+Every resident in Israel must be part of one of the country’s four official health organizations: Clalit, Leumit, Maccabi or Meuhedet.
+The local healthcare insurance system in Israel is known as ‘Kupot Cholim’ and provides all Israeli residents with free access to basic medical care.
+The local healthcare system is funded by contributions deducted from employees’ salaries.
+The collected contributions are divided between the four health funds.

-Customary benefit but not mandated by law for employees to participate in conferences or for education.
-Employers contribute up to 7.5% of monthly salary into the fund, and employees contributing 2.5%.
+The education fund, intended to fund employees’ participation in conferences or education programs, is a customary benefit but not mandated by law.
+Employers contribute up to 7.5% of monthly salary into the fund and employees contribute 2.5%.
 Contributions are tax-free up to a gross monthly salary of 15,712 NIS.

 An employee that completes one year of work is entitled to a once a year vacation pay, where payment is defined by length of service multiplied by a predefined daily rate.